 We go over 15 mostly-science-backed Immune Boosters you should consider adopting.
-Restore your body to #resist coronavirus (and this administration).
+Restore your body to #resist coronavirus.
 Download the summary at the "links" page above.

 Mindfulness is simply the non-judgemental awareness of the present moment.
 It doesn't have to only focus on the breath...you can practice mindful music listening, walking, cooking, eating and workouts.
 In this session, we practice five different mindfulness techniques for a well-rounded overview, and peaceful interlude to any day.